 This is such an exuberant and joyous month with Roses, Clematis, Peonies and Philadelphus flowers blooming, the garden feels decadent and luxurious.
 I hope you can enjoy time in your garden or at your allotment this month, there’s so much to do, see and enjoy!

-If you are wishing you could brighten your garden with some containers, but you’re away a lot, or you find watering difficult, don’t despair you have plenty of options: Lavender, Pelargoniums and Verbena cope well without a regimented watering regime, and Sedums and Sempervivums look beautiful and don’t require any additional watering.
+If you are wishing you could brighten your garden with some containers, but you’re away a lot, or you find watering difficult, don’t despair you have plenty of options: Lavender, Pelargoniums, and Verbena all cope well without a regimented watering regime, and Sedums and Sempervivums look beautiful and don’t require any additional watering.
 When planting containers, good preparation, the right-sized pot, quality peat free compost and drainage are essential for a long lasting and attractive display.

 It’s the perfect time to sow the following biennials;

 - Hesperis matronalis (sweet rocket),

 - Myosotis sylvatica (forget-me-not),

 - These varieties are all very beneficial to bees, pollinating insects and wildlife, and look fantastic in your garden!